hanqi-qi/hanqi-qi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hanqi Yan is a lecturer (Assistant Professor) at [King's College London](https://kcl.ac.uk/), Department of Informatics, affliated with the [NLP group](https://kclnlp.github.io/index.html).
+**Hanqi Yan** is a lecturer (Assistant Professor) at [King's College London](https://kcl.ac.uk/), Department of Informatics, affliated with the [NLP group](https://kclnlp.github.io/index.html).
 Before that, she was the postdoctoral researcher in the same department.(2024-2025).
 She mainly focuses on interpretability and robustness for language models on various reasoning tasks, especially from the representation learning perspective.
+She has published more than 10+ papers as (co-)first author on related topics in top conferences, such as ACL, EMNLP, Neurips, ICML.
 She serves as area chair for ACL2025, EMNLP2025, and co-organized the student workshop at AACL2022.
-She obtained her Ph.D from the University of Warwick(2024), Msc and BEng from Peking University (2020) and Beihang University (2017).
+She obtained her Ph.D from the University of Warwick(2024), advised by [Prof. Yulan He](https://sites.google.com/view/yulanhe/home) and [Dr. Lin Gui](https://sites.google.com/view/lin-gui/about-me), Msc and BEng from Peking University (2020) and Beihang University (2017).

+I’ve been incredibly lucky to have a number of amazing collaborators and mentors across KCL and a range of other institutions, including [Carnegie Mellon University](https://www.cmu.edu/dietrich/philosophy/people/faculty/zhang.html), [MIT](https://yifeiwang77.com/), [MBZUAI](https://chengy12.github.io/), [Hong Kong Polytechnic University](https://scholar.google.com/citations?user=Rx5swD4AAAAJ&hl=en),[University of Warwick](https://warwick.ac.uk/fac/sci/dcs/people/u1898418/).
+None of the research so far—would be possible without their kind help and support.

 I am always on the lookout for excellent PhD students to work with me about LLM reasoning, robustenss, interpretability etc.
 - Fully-funded positions for exceptional candidates through KCL scholarships.
 These funding allocations are for full fees and a living stipend (London weighted) for any nationality.